mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ![Create](/Phase_4_Ideate_Screenshots/03_Create_mural_2.PNG)

-**Before you start to fill the created mural template, here are some hints you can use.**
+**Before you start to fill in the created mural template, here are some useful hints.**

 1. Name your template

 ![Name](/Phase_4_Ideate_Screenshots/06_Name_your_template.PNG)

-2. There are different widgets (Text, Shapes and connectors, Icons, Frameworks, Images, Content library, Files, Draw) on the left toolbar you can use to fill your template or visualize your ideas.
+2. There are different widgets (Text, Shapes and connectors, Icons, Frameworks, Images, Content library, Files, Draw) on the left toolbar that can be used to fill in templates or visualize the ideas.

 ![Widgets](/Phase_4_Ideate_Screenshots/06_Widgets_for_filling_template.PNG)

-3. You can also set a timer in your mural, while working in your created mural template.
+3. Also a timer can be set easily in your created mural during editing.

 ![Timer](/Phase_4_Ideate_Screenshots/07_Timer_in_Template.PNG)